ritsu/ipset-fail2ban/README.md

 ipset restore < /etc/ipset-fail2ban/ipset-fail2ban.restore
 iptables -I INPUT 1 -m set --match-set blacklist-fail2ban src -j DROP
 ```
-You could also use a firewall script of your choice and packages like _iptables-persistent_ and _netfilter-persistent_.
+You could also instead use a firewall script of your choice and packages like _iptables-persistent_ and _netfilter-persistent_.
 Just make sure the ipset blacklist is created before the blacklist rule is added to iptables.

 ## Inserting ipset-fail2ban rule above fail2ban rules in iptables